 The judge is an innocent guy.

-The prosecutor's an innocent guy.
+The prosecutor is an innocent guy.

-Here comes Delay, and he's turning it partisan.
+And he's turning it partisan.

-So whatever's in delay's motion is irrelevant to this guy.
+So whatever's in Delay's motion is irrelevant to this guy.

 They've turned it around, in fact.